The Bible says in Psalms 35:1-3, “Plead my

 shout for joy, and be glad, that favor my righteous cause; yea, let them say

-continually, Let the LORD be magnified, which hath
+continually, Let the LORD be magnified, which hath pleasure in the prosperity

-pleasure in the prosperity of his servant.”
-Notice the words “joy,” “glad,” and
+of his servant.”
+Notice the words “joy,” “glad,” and “pleasure.”
+Who does the

-“pleasure.”
-Who does the Holy Spirit indicate will have these things?
-Because
+Holy Spirit indicate will have these things?
+Because there are so many who hate

-there are so many who hate Christians, those who favor the “righteous cause” of
+Christians, those who favor the “righteous cause” of believers such as King

-believers such as King David will have the good things mentioned in verse
+David will have the good things mentioned in verse twenty-seven.
+God likes it

-twenty-seven.
-God likes it when people treat His children well.
-Find out if
+when people treat His children well.
+Find out if someone is a believer in Jesus

-someone is a believer in Jesus or not.
-If they are a true believer, make sure
+or not.
+If they are a true believer, make sure you treat them really well.

-you treat them really well.
-Jesus said in Matthew 18:6, “But whoso
+Jesus said in Matthew 18:6, “But whoso shall offend one of these little ones

-shall offend one of these little ones which believe in me, it were better for him that a millstone were hanged about his
+which believe in me, it were better for him that a

-neck, and that he were drowned in the depth of the sea.”
-Jesus also
+millstone were hanged about his neck, and that he were drowned in the depth of

-said in Mark 9:41, “For whosoever shall give you a cup of water to drink in my name,
+the sea.”
+Jesus also said in Mark 9:41, “For whosoever shall give you

-because ye belong to Christ, verily I say unto you, he shall not lose his
+unto you, he shall not lose his reward.”

 The Bible says in Psalms 35:28, “And my tongue shall speak of thy righteousness and of thy praise all the day long.”
 We cannot control what other people do, but we are responsible for our own actions and our own words.
 People might do evil deeds, but God does not.
 We can always praise the righteous deeds of God.
-God does good things every day.
+Jesus does good things every day.
 It is simply up to us to look for them and be thankful for them.
 Jesus is our Savior.
 He will come again and right all wrongs.
 Jesus is involved in every detail of our lives.
 We will live in heaven with Him forever.

 ___________________________________________________